Taxi sulla Luna

-"Taxi sulla Luna" is a song recorded by Italian rapper Tony Effe and Italian singer Emma Marrone.
-It was released on 9 June 2023 through Universal Music Italia and Capitol Records, as the second single from both the rapper second studio album Icon and the singer seventh stoudio album Souvenir.
+"Taxi sulla Luna" is a song by Italian rapper Tony Effe and Italian singer Emma Marrone.
+It was released on 9 June 2023 through Universal Music Group and Capitol Records, as the second single from the rapper's second studio album Icon and later included in Emma's seventh studio album album Souvenir.

 Composition

 The song is the first featuring between the two artists, mixing dance-pop and rap sounds.
 In an interview with All Music Italia, Emma explained the meaning of the song and the decision to collaborate with the rapper:

 It was an unexpected collaboration.
 I got the track, I liked it because I could and wanted to have fun with it.
 I thought it was spinning great, and in fact it made people dance all summer and still does.
 I wanted to put it on the record because it was, and is, part of the path that brought me here today.